 Each year group has a spelling overview for the year which includes example words the children will learn.

 At Darton Primary we have the highest expectations for children’s writing.
-All classes teach discreet handwriting sessions, both EYFS and KS1 have daily handwriting lessons and KS2 teach handwriting weekly.
+All classes teach discreet handwriting sessions, both EYFS and KS1 have daily handwriting lessons as part of their Read Write Inc sessions and KS2 teach handwriting weekly.
 We focus on pencil grip, posture and formation to ensure that all children are able to write comfortably and correctly.
 All children are taught the Read, Write Inc letter rhymes to support their formation of individual letters.

 Year Group Expectations

 Children will continue to develop fine and gross motor-skills with a range of multi-sensory activities.
-Handwriting should be discussed within and linked to phonics sessions.
-Teachers and support staff continue to guide children on how to write letters correctly, using a comfortable and efficient pencil grip.
+Handwriting is discussed, taught, modelled and practised on a daily basis in RWI phonics sessions.
+Teachers and support staff continually guide children on how to write letters correctly, using a comfortable and efficient pencil grip in all lessons.
 Children should now be leaving spaces between words accurately.
 By the end of Key Stage 1 children should be able to write legibly, using upper and lower-case letters appropriately and correct spacing between words, using clear leading lines ready to join.
 By the end of Year 2, some children will make clear joins between their letters.